msp-strath/TypOS/README.md

 -->

 ```
-type  : ?'Type.
+type  : $'Type.
-check : ?'Type. ?'Check.
+check : ?'Type. $'Check.
-synth : ?'Synth. !'Type.
+synth : $'Synth. !'Type.
 ```
+indicating that
-indicating that `type` actors receive only a `'Type` which they may validate; `check` actors receive a `'Type` to check and a `'Check`able term which we hope the type admits; `synth` actors receive a `'Synth`esizable term, then (we hope) transmit the `'Type` synthesized for that term.
+* `type` actors receive only a `'Type` subject;
+* `check` actors receive a `'Type`, which they may presume is already valid, and a `'Check`able term as a subject to check against the type; and
+* `synth` actors receive a `'Synth`esizable term as subject, then (we hope) transmit the (valid, we should ensure) `'Type` synthesized for that term.

 Our protocols are nowhere near as exciting as session types, offering only a rigid sequence of actions to do (or die).
+For the moment, the properties of inputs that actors rely on, and the properties of outputs that actors guarantee, are not documented, let alone enforced.
-In the future, we plan to enrich the notion of protocol in two ways:
+In the future, we plan to enrich the notion of protocol with *contracts* for every signal which is not the subject.
+A contract should specify a judgement of which the signal *is* the subject.

-1. Designate one input as the *subject* of the judgement, i.e., the currently untrusted thing whose validity the judgement is intended to establish.
-Above, the clue is in the name.
-2. For every signal which is not the subject, indicate the *contract*.
-The actor is allowed to *rely* on properties of its inputs, but it must *guarantee* properties of its outputs.
 For the above, we should let `check` rely on receiving a `'Type` which `type` accepts, but demand that `synth` always yields a `'Type` which `type` accepts.

 That is, we plan to check the checkers: at the moment we check that actors stick to the designated interleaving of input and output operations, and that syntax descriptions are adhered to.
+Subjects can be marked as such, and are checked to be transmitted only from client to server.

 ## TypOS actors